 More information on the Business Working Responsibly Mark.

-Following a significant programme of work, during 2024 the Bank worked to develop our science-based targets (SBTs) in line with the SBTi’s Version 2 Guidance for Financial institutions.
-The work included the development of a corresponding Carbon Reduction Plan to support us in achieving our Targets once set.
-The Targets and Plan will be submitted to the SBTi during 2025 for validation.
-We will communicate our Targets once the validation process reaches completion.
+Following a programme of work, the Bank developed our science-based targets (SBTs) in line with the SBTi’s Version 2 Guidance for Financial institutions.
+The work included the development of a corresponding Carbon Reduction Plan to support us in achieving our Targets.

 More information on PTSB’s commitment to Sustainability.